 National Geological Screening for a GDF - Wales region

-There are clay-rich rock layers under most of the subregion in which we may be able to site a GDF.
-There are also layers of rock salt under most of the southern half of the subregion in which we may be able to site a GDF.
-We would need to do more work to find out whether these rocks have suitable properties and thicknesses.
+There are clay-rich rock layers to the east of Wrexham and rock salt layers to the west of Whitchurch in which we may be able to site a GDF.
+The available information suggests that they may be too thin and we would need to do more work to find out whether these rocks have suitable properties and thicknesses.

 Even where individual clay-rich rock layers are found not to be thick enough to host a GDF they may support the siting of a GDF in deeper rocks as they could act as a barrier to groundwater flow from depth.
 This is important because movement of groundwater is one of the ways in which radioactive material could be carried back to the surface.

 Some of the subregion has been mined to depths below 100m for coal resources in the Flint and Denbighshire portions of the North Wales Coalfield, and lead and zinc south of Holywell and west of Wrexham.
 In these areas the mining is likely to have affected the way in which water moves through the rock.
 Also possible exploration in the future in these areas means that it is more likely that future generations may disturb a facility.

 Parts of the east of the subregion have Petroleum Exploration & Development Licences to allow companies to explore for oil and gas.
 This exploration is currently at an early stage and it is not known whether oil or gas in these licence areas will be exploited.
 RWM will continue to monitor how this exploration programme progresses.